vectorprogrammer/CrackWare/airmon-ng-solitary/README.md

 # Airmon NG Solitary
 This is the source code of airmon-ng, the monitor mode control tool by the Aircrack-NG Community.
-ForbiddenExploits does not take responsibility for airmon-ng integrated, as airmon-ng is done by aircarck-ng.
+OrcaExploits does not take responsibility for airmon-ng integrated, as airmon-ng is done by aircarck-ng.
 How to use:
 ```